Front Adjustable Upper Control Arm Installation – G35 Coupe

 STILLEN Front Camber Adjustable Upper Control Arm Installation

 From the factory there is no way to adjust the camber on the front suspension of the Z33 platform.
 Because of this, lowering your G35 or 350Z will cause a negative camber situation that will cause the inside of the tire to wear more rapidly than the outside.
 This will not only affect your tire wear but also decrease your handling.
-By installing STILLEN upper control arms you are able to bring your alignment back into factory spec. after lowering your vehicle.
+By installing STILLEN upper control arms you are able to bring your alignment back into factory spec after lowering your vehicle.
+Be sure to take a look at all the G35 performance parts we have available to make your driving experience the best it could possibly be.

 Step 1: Once you have your car lifted and supported on jack stands you will want to remove the 6 bolts and 2 nuts securing the strut.